-Prerequisite: "C" or higher in ENG 100 with ENG 100S or ESL 23, OR Placement in ENG 100; "C" or higher in MATH 25, OR Placement in MATH 100/103/115 Recommended Prep: OESM 101
+Prerequisite: Placement in ENG 100; "C" or higher in MATH 25, OR Placement in MATH 100/103/115

+Recommended Prep: OESM 101

 History of the enactment of OSHA and other implementing legislation; an over-view of professional trends and career opportunities in occupational safety and health; occupational injuries and illness-scope of the problem, cost factors and causal factors of safety; concepts and techniques of inspections; emphasis on HIOSH standards for general industry.
 Required for OESM majors.
 (3 hrs. lect. per week)